Hormuz, Iran: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types C and F. Be careful to choose the correct type.
-The majority of adapters for sale now are simply plugs and require your electronics to change the voltage themselves.
+A plug adapter that supports outlet types C and F. Be careful to choose the right type.
+Many adapters currently being sold are simply plug changers and expect your electronics to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one should work in most places.
+This one is sufficent for most countries.

 What to do in Hormuz, Iran